BarreiroCollege/USI-NTW-A1/README.md

 python server.py
 ```

-By default, it will be running at port `8080`, but it can be changed with the respective flag.
+By default, it will be running at port `8080`, but it can be changed with the `--port` flag.
 All options are listed here:

 ```bash